Verathagnus/Multilingual-Emotion-Detection/README.md

 ## Usage

 Once the Streamlit app is running, you can interact with the models through a web interface.
 You can input text in Hindi (or other supported Indic languages) and select the model you wish to use for emotion detection.
-The app will display the detected emotion along with confidence scores.
+The app will display the detected emotion.
 Using fasttext-langdetect and iso639 packages, the input language is found and then appropriate models list are selected for that language.

 <!-- ## Example